Jonathan2251/lbd/_sources/gpu.rst.txt

   from each frame down to each pixel’s value.

 - These frame data are stored in the form of VAOs (Vertex Array Objects) in
   OpenGL.
-This will be explained in a later section: `OpenGL`_.
+This will be explained in a later `section OpenGL`_.

 - Additionally, OpenGL provides VBOs (Vertex Buffer Objects), which allow
   vertex array data to be stored in high-performance graphics memory on the